Skip to main content

 AI has become the latest buzzword in development.
 When it comes to web development, it has made it possible to automate code creation and testing.
 It doesn't solve the issues I mentioned above but, in my opinion, the issues with AI add even more complexity to the mix.

-Unless you build your own RAG agent trained on your codebase, there is no way to ensure consistency in the generated code.
+Unless you build your own RAG agent or train your agent on your codebase, there is no way to ensure consistency in the generated code.
 This is not a trivial undertaking and it may be beyond most people's skills... a good example of how you might do this with OpenAI is Customize ChatGPT for Your Codebase: OpenAI, just be aware that even paid ChatGPT accounts limit the number of tokens that you can generate and it can get expensive to go past those limits.

 Even when trained with your codebase, most of the AI frameworks I'm aware of produce non-deterministic code.
 The code will not always be the same even with the same prompt... you should store the code in your repository and possibly keep multiple copies until you decide which one works best.